Kenyan court orders government to restore TV stations yanked off air

 The government cut the television transmission of KTN, NTV and Citizen TV on Tuesday to prevent them from airing the symbolic swearing-in of opposition leader Raila Odinga the same day.

-Before the court's ruling, the Interior Ministry had said the stations will remain off air as officials investigate the "serious breach of security" over footage of crowds gathering for the event.
+Before the court's ruling, the Interior Ministry had said the stations will remain off air as officials investigate the "serious breach of security" after the stations aired footage of crowds gathering for the event.

-It's unclear when the court's ruling will go into effect or whether the government will honor it.
+It's unclear whether the government will honor the court's ruling.

-The court ordered the government to "with immediate effect, restore all television transmissions."
-As of Thursday morning, the broadcasters' signals were still not available on television and could be viewed only online.
+The court ordered the government to restore all transmissions immediately.
+The broadcasters' signals were still not available on television Thursday, but the channels were streaming online.

-Following the shutdown, three NTV journalists spent the night in the newsroom Wednesday over fears of arrest by police officers they alleged had camped outside the building.
+Following the shutdown, three NTV journalists spent the night in the newsroom Wednesday, fearful of arrest by police officers they said had camped outside the building.

-Larry Madowo, Linus Kaikai and Ken Mijungu remained holed up in the newsroom Thursday morning.
+Larry Madowo, Linus Kaikai and Ken Mijungu said they remained holed up in the newsroom after their police sources tipped them that officers planned to arrest all three.

 "We have not broken any laws ... we were just doing our jobs and I have no apologies about that," Madowo told CNN by phone from Nairobi.
 "This is harassment and intimidation by the government. "